bitnami/charts/bitnami/whereabouts/README.md

 Once the whereabouts configuration is installed, check the [upstream Kubernetes documentation](upstream documentation) on how to modify the network settings of the cluster.

+> **Important**: Double check that the host CNI binary and configuration directories are properly configured, or the deployment will fail.
+This is done using the `hostCNINetDir` and `hostCNIBinDir` values.

 ### Image

 The `image` parameter allows specifying which image will be pulled for the chart.